IonicaBizau/github-org-members.js/README.md

  - `user` (String|HTMLElement): The user element (e.g. `".user"`, `document.getElementById("user")`).
  - `userTempl` (String): The HTML string to use, without selecting an HTML element.
  - `org` (String): The organization name (e.g. `"GitHub"`).
- - `token` (String): An optional token.
-It is useful for getting the private members and for a greater rate limit.
+ - `source` (String): An optional url that should serve all the members.
+It is useful for getting the private members, without depending on the rate limits.

+- **Function** `callback`: An optional callback.

 #### Return
 - **Object** An object containing the following fields: